Luke Tscharke Photography Trip

 Day 3: Princetown to the Twelve Apostles

-If conditions permit, don’t miss the opportunity to descend 80-plus steps to the beach below.
-This final perspective gives a sense of the Apostles brooding heights, one 73-metres tall, nudging the equivalent of a 20-storey building.
-It’s here with sand under your boots, a sense of monumental achievement and wonder sets in.
+We begin the day at Gibsons Steps by descending the 80-plus steps to the beach below.
+This perspective gives a sense of the Apostles brooding heights, one 73-metres tall, nudging the equivalent of a 20-storey building.
+It's here with sand under your boots, a sense of monumental achievement and wonder sets in.
+Moving from the beach to the top of the cliffs, we shoot the iconic view from the Twelve Apostles Lookout where seven limestone sea stacks stand stoically amongst the pounding surf.

 The Twelve Apostles Lodge